alvaromuir/Creepy/README.md

 # Creepy
 v1.0

-Creepy is a mult-threaded webpage scanner that searches for OneTrust and GTM tag installations.
+Creepy is a multi-threaded webpage scanner that searches for OneTrust and GTM tag installations.

 &nbsp;